Quick Facts: Earning an Ed.D. in Tennessee

 Trevecca Nazarene University

-Trevecca has a separate section on Financial Aid & Costs for the Ed.D.
-Monthly payment plans are available.
+Trevecca has a section on Adult Studies: Financial Aid & Costs.
+Interest-free monthly payment plans are available.

 University of Memphis

-Check out the College of Education’s COE Scholarships, which includes awards for graduate students.
+Check out the College of Education’s COE Scholarships, which includes a number of awards for graduate and doctoral students.
 The Graduate School also has info on general Graduate Assistantships and a Border County Tuition Waiver for students from border counties in Arkansas and Mississippi.

 Vanderbilt University